 The delay, max-delay, delay-factor (optional) attributes can be used to define the sleep time between each retry.
-The sleep time for the nth attempt is given by sleep = min(\$max-delay, \$delay \$delay-factor random(1, \$delay-factor)n)
+The sleep time for the nth attempt is given by delay and max-delay values are in milliseconds.

+'''

+sleep = min($max-delay, $delay $delay-factor random(1, $delay-factor)^n)

+'''